RebelToolbox/RebelDocumentation/tutorials/2d/2d_sprite_animation.rst

 In this tutorial, you'll learn how to create 2D animated characters with the AnimatedSprite class and the AnimationPlayer.
 Typically, when you create or download an animated character, it will come in one of two ways: as individual images or as a single sprite sheet containing all the animation's frames.
-Both can be animated in Godot with the AnimatedSprite class.
+Both can be animated in Rebel Engine with the AnimatedSprite class.

 First, we'll use :ref:`AnimatedSprite <class_AnimatedSprite>` to
 animate a collection of individual images.
 Then we will animate a sprite sheet using this class.
 Finally, we will learn another way to animate a sprite sheet